-This guideline was revised based on a review of the literature and collaboration with experts.
+These guidelines were revised based on a review of the literature and collaboration with experts.
 A MEDLINE search was conducted using the terms "pulpotomy", "pulpectomy", "indirect pulp treatment", "stepwise excavation", "pulp therapy", "pulp capping", "pulp exposure", "calcium hydroxide", "formocresol", "ferric sulfate", and "glass ionomer".
-Although this guideline reflects the cited literature and consensus of experts, more research is needed in the areas of vital and nonvital pulp treatment in primary and young permanent teeth to aid clinicians in the proper technique and medications for use.
+Although these guidelines reflect the cited literature and consensus of experts, more research is needed in the areas of vital and nonvital pulp treatment in primary and young permanent teeth to aid clinicians in the proper technique and medications for use.